00000vish/vwallpaper/README.md

 # HOW TO USE
-o - Copy the sample_config.toml into ~/.config/vwallpaper/config.toml
+Copy the sample_config.toml into ~/.config/vwallpaper/config.toml

-o - Update config.toml as needed
+Update config.toml as needed

-o - Run the vwallpaper.
+Run the vwallpaper